luxeengine/alpha/docs_src/Luxe/guide.sprites.md

 You can also see another option for sprites - the `centered` property.
 This will make the sprite position based on the top left corner (not the center, which is default).

-Another new option is `size` - which is set to the size of the screen.
+The last new option is `size` - which is set to the size of the screen.
 You can also set the size of an image sprite, which would affect the underlying geometry.

 ### What comes next
+---

 Hopefully this is more than enough to get you putting your games together.
 Some of the questions you may have,